ulysses-ck/questions-answers/README.md

 # Questions & Answers

-A questionnaire application built with Next.js that allows users to create and answer questions.
+A quiz application built with Next.js that allows users to create and answer questions.

 ## Tech Stack